 Frequently Asked Questions

 There are so many varieties of lasers available, it can be difficult to see which one could be good for you.
 We’ve put together a list of frequently asked questions about IPL photofacials to help you stay informed.

 Q: What can an IPL photofacial treat?

 A: IPL photofacials can treat both brown and red pigmentation problems, such as sun damage and rosacea, and can also be good for treating mild acne scars and spider veins.
 IPL photo facials can be a good option for brightening dull skin, evening skin tone and texture, and reducing fine lines as well.

 IPL photofacials are not be the best option if you have moderate scarring, imperfections or wrinkles.

 Q: Who is a good candidate for an IPL photofacial?

-A:If you have minor acne scarring, sun damage, spider veins, rosacea or other mild red or brown pigmentation problems, you may benefit from IPL photofacial sessions.
+A:If you have minor acne scarring, sun damage, spider veins, rosacea or other mild red or brown pigmentation problems, you may benefit from IPL photofacial sessions, or similar BroadBand Light (BBL) treatments.
 However, if you have recently tanned, you should wait until the tan is gone before having a session.
 Also, if you have plans that involve being in the sun for prolonged periods of time, such as a beach trip, you should wait until it’s over for a session.
 Immediately following an IPL photofacial, Dr. Isaac in Washington DC recommends that you avoid excessive sun exposure, wear sunscreen and sun protective clothing.